Marian9364/Software_University/README.md

 # Software_University
-Solutions in Python from SoftUni's (Software University) courses.
+Solutions in Python and JavaScript from SoftUni's (Software University) courses.